Here's something you don't see every day, Chauncey. Head-and-shoulder statues of all the Presidents extending 16-to-18 feet into the air.

 Anyone would expect Washington, Lincoln, Roosevelt or a recent President on a page like this.
 Not here, though.
 Below on the left if Millard Fillmore, who is rather anonymous except in Buffalo, where he is buried.
 On the right is Franklin Pierce, who is pretty anonymous everywhere.

-The park also has a Palm Beach County voting booth from 2000, and some replicas of First Ladies gowns.
+The park also had a Palm Beach County voting booth from 2000, and some replicas of First Ladies gowns.
 You can pay to have your picture taken in a replica of the Oval Office.
-But the Presidents are the star attraction.
+But the Presidents were the star attraction.
 Each President, including George W. Bush, has a sign with facts about him and his Administration.
 (Don't know how fast they can get Obama up and ready.)

 The owner even asked us how we enjoyed our visit.
 They didn't do that in Jamestown.